coleygroup/molpal/notebooks/README.md

 └── 0.004
 ```

-#### AmpC Glide
+### 1.2 AmpC Glide
 download the dataset from [here](http://htttps//www.schrodinger.com/other-downloads) and delete any placeholder scores.
 When we received the dataset, there were a few molecules with docking scores around +10000 kcal/mol, so we removed any ridiculous outliers like those.
+Run MolPAL using that dataset as both your `LookupObjective` *and* `MoleculePool`.
+Each experiment was repeated 3 times.

 The output directories should be organized in the following hierarchy:
 ```